TimWatsonNZ/sparksport-test/README.md

-# Spark Sport Test created with react-react-app and express
+# Spark Sport Test
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Express is used for the backend with axios as the api library and semantic-ui-react as the view library.

+Run npm install to install packages and npm run start to run the dev server.
+To run the backend use npm run serve, without this the api won't work.

 ## Available Scripts